Katherine-Holland/ClaudeCoworkGuard/README.md

 | Intel + Apple Silicon | `CoworkGuard_1.0.1_universal.dmg` |

 1. Open the `.dmg` and drag CoworkGuard to Applications
-2. Open CoworkGuard — a shield icon appears in your menubar
+2. Open CoworkGuard: a shield icon appears in your menubar
 3. Complete the one-time setup wizard (generates and trusts the certificate)
 4. Click the shield → **Start Protection**